martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 4. The wildcard character is embedded in an A-label or U-label
    {{IDNA-DEFS}} of an internationalized domain name {{IDNA-PROTO}}.

-The first three rules may be summarized as "the wildcard character can only be the first character in the left-most label."

-### Checking of Common Names {#verify-domain-cn}

-As noted, a client MUST NOT seek a match for a reference identifier of CN-ID if the presented identifiers include a DNS-ID, SRV-ID, URI-ID, or any application-specific identifier types supported by the client.

-Therefore, if and only if the presented identifiers do not include a DNS-ID, SRV-ID, URI-ID, or any application-specific identifier types supported by the client, then the client MAY as a last resort check for a string whose form matches that of a fully qualified DNS domain name in a Common Name field of the subject field (i.e., a CN-ID).
-If the client chooses to compare a reference identifier of type CN-ID against that string, it MUST follow the comparison rules for the DNS domain name portion of an identifier of type DNS-ID, SRV-ID, or URI-ID, as described under {{verify-domain-trad}},
-{{verify-domain-idn}}, and {{verify-domain-wildcards}}.

 ## Matching the Application Service Type Portion {#verify-app}